wso2/k8s-api-operator/scenarios/scenario-11/README.md

 ---
 ```

 **Note:** To access the API portal and Analytics dashboard, add host mapping entries to the /etc/hosts file.
-As we have exposed services in Node Port type, you can use any Kubernetes node external IP.
+As we have exposed the services in Node Port type, you can use the IP address of any Kubernetes node.

 ```
 <Any K8s Node IP>  wso2apim